Move Your Crypto Off the Exchanges Now

 Tap Preview Send.
 You’re given one last chance to review the wallet address you’re sending to and any network fees.
 Because Shiba Inu is built on Ethereum, that means paying damn gas fees, which means it cost an additional $7.72 to send $1.
 I did it anyway because I love you.
 Tap Send Now when you’re ready.

 After tapping Send Now, keep an eye on that cryptocurrency in Exodus.
 It may take a few minutes to show up as it works its way through the blockchain.
-One upside of Ethereum is that transactions move quickly, only taking a minute or two and often instantly.
+One upside of Ethereum is that transactions move quickly, only taking a minute or two and often instant.
 Bitcoin transactions can take a lot longer: 30 minutes to an hour, so be patient.